dongmeic/BikeCounting/README.md

 # Bike shares

 Bike share data is provided by [Cascadia Mobility](https://forthmobility.org/CascadiaMobility) through the [PeaceHealth Rides](https://peacehealthrides.com/) program and is accessible [here](https://peacehealthrides.com/opendata).
 The bike share is organized and presented in the [data portal](https://www.lcog.org/thempo/page/peacehealth-rides-bike-share-program).
+More explanations on the bike share data can be found [here](https://github.com/NABSA/gbfs).

-# Bikes on buses
+# Bike on buses

+Bike on buses data is provided by LTD every April and October.

 # Bike facilities and infrastructure (bike map)